DheerajKN/Image-Processing-Project/README.md

 # Image-Processing-Project

-## Ever wonder why the images you capture on your Phone or DSLR's get Noisy Images even when you used tripod or used other safety precautions.
-It's not your fault but it might be the defect or aging of Semi-Conductor material or disturbances in the Environment that creates such images.
-So if the System would be smart enough to detect Noisy Image and implement the best Noise Removal Algorithm to give the User High Quality Images who would you feel.
-Thus our Project!!
+###  Even after your best efforts you couldn't get the best Quality Image!! and your wishing to have a System to be smart enough to detect Noisy Image and implement the best Noise Removal Algorithm to give the User High Quality Images.
+What if I say that it's Possible.
+That's our Project!!

 Contents
  - [Objective](#objective)